 - Ignore food rejection – it comes and goes

-Children will frequently spit out a new food – veges included.
+Children will frequently spit out a new food – veggies included.
 This is totally normal and is thought to reflect a protective mechanism – the body doesn’t know this taste and so rejects it in case it’s bad.
-So, spitting food out does not necessarily mean that a child doesn’t like the food – it does mean they’re a bit suspicious of it.
-Repeatedly offering new foods (the science says up to 15 times), particularly along-side foods you know your child enjoys, will increase your child’s acceptance of that food.
+So, spitting food out does not necessarily mean that a child doesn’t like the food – it just means that they’re a bit suspicious of it.
+Repeatedly offering new foods (the science says up to 15 times), particularly alongside foods you know your child enjoys, will increase your child’s acceptance of that food.
 It just takes some time and confidence.
 Remember, a child won’t ever learn to enjoy or prefer a food that is not on offer.

 - Avoid food battles – you won’t win the battle or the war